 As undersecretary of state representing the administration in various international fora, Bolton gained a reputation as an arrogant and hawkish unilateralist willing to redefine U.S. positions in the global arena, diplomatic consequences notwithstanding.
 In an exemplary display of what the Wall Street Journal described as his "combative style," Bolton warned an international conference on bio-weapons that a hotly disputed verification proposal, widely supported by arms control experts, was "Dead, dead, dead, and I don't want it coming back from the dead."

-Among Bolton's more notable actions during this period was the withdrawal of the United States from the 1972 Anti-Ballistic Missile Treaty.
+Among Bolton's more notable actions during this period was withdrawing the United States from the 1972 Anti-Ballistic Missile Treaty.
 This bilateral treaty with the Soviet Union was the bedrock of efforts to reduce nuclear brinksmanship, but Bolton dismissed it as a relic that impeded the development of a U.S. national missile defense system.
 Also significant was Bolton's effort to block progress on the Comprehensive Test Ban Treaty, viewed as a cornerstone of the global nonproliferation regime.
+Bolton was also given the task of officially rescinding the U.S. signature on the treaty that established the International Criminal Court, which he later called "the happiest moment in my government service."

-Speaking before an audience at the Heritage Foundation in May 2002, Bolton argued Cuba should be included among the "axis of evil" countries because of its alleged development of bio-warfare capacity.
-Cuba is world-renowned for its biomedical industry, but according to Bolton the industry was concealing a WMD project.
-Providing no evidence, Bolton claimed Cuba was involved in the sales of illicit bio-warfare technology as a way to boost its cash-short economy.
+Speaking before an audience at the Heritage Foundation in May 2002, Bolton argued that Cuba should also be included among the "axis of evil" countries because of its alleged development of bio-warfare capacity.
+Cuba is world-renowned for its biomedical industry, but Bolton claimed that the industry was concealing a WMD project.
+Providing no evidence, he insisted that Cuba was involved in the sales of illicit bio-warfare technology as a way to boost its cash-short economy.
 Other administration officials declined to support Bolton's accusations.
 A congressional investigation of Cuba's alleged WMD program found no evidence supporting Bolton's assertions.

+Bolton's penchant for intemperate statements often compromised his work as a diplomat.
 In July 2003, during the run-up to the six-party talks with North Korea, Bolton characterized North Korean President Kim Jong Il as the "tyrannical dictator" of a country where "life is a hellish nightmare."
 North Korea responded in kind, saying that "such human scum and bloodsucker is not entitled to take part in the talks. … We have decided not to consider him as an official of the U.S. administration any longer nor to deal with him."
-The State Department sent a replacement for Bolton to the talks.
+The State Department had to send a replacement for Bolton to the talks.

 After Condoleezza Rice became U.S. secretary of state at the outset of Bush's second term, Bolton expressed an interest in becoming deputy secretary of state.
 However, Rice selected Bolton as ambassador to the UN, "thus appointing to this unique post the U.S. official most publicly contemptuous of the world organization," wrote Brian Urquhart.